Sreashna/login/README.md

-LOGIN & REGISTRATION APP (FLUTTER)
+LOGIN AND REGISTRATION APP (FLUTTER)

-A clean and modern Flutter application demonstrating a complete Login and Registration flow with form validation, Provider-based state management, and Material UI.
+This is a simple Flutter application that demonstrates a complete Login and Registration flow.
+The app includes form validation, state management using Provider, clean navigation, and a simple Material Design user interface.

 FEATURES

+The application contains two main screens: Login and Registration.

-LOGIN SCREEN
+LOGIN SCREEN DESCRIPTION

-Email input field

-Password input field with show / hide option

-Remember Me checkbox

-Forgot Password (UI only)

-Navigation to Registration screen

-Validation and error handling

-Successful login navigates to a Thank You screen
+The login screen allows users to enter their email and password to sign in.
+It includes a remember me option and a forgot password link for user interface purposes.
+The screen validates user input and shows error messages when credentials are invalid.
+Upon successful login, the user is navigated to a Thank You screen.

-REGISTRATION SCREEN
+REGISTRATION SCREEN DESCRIPTION

-Name input field

-Email input field

-Password input field

-Confirm Password input field

-Password match validation

-Navigation back to Login screen
+The registration screen allows new users to create an account by entering their name, email, password, and confirm password.
+It validates the input fields, checks password match, and allows navigation back to the login screen after successful registration.

-AUTHENTICATION
+AUTHENTICATION LOGIC

-Mock authentication using Provider

-Registered credentials stored locally (in-memory)

-Login validates against registered credentials
+The authentication flow is implemented using mock logic with Provider.
+User credentials entered during registration are stored locally in memory.
+During login, the entered credentials are validated against the registered data.
+This structure allows easy replacement with Firebase or API-based authentication in the future.

 STATE MANAGEMENT

-Provider (ChangeNotifier)

-Handles:

-Loading state

-Error messages

-Authentication logic

-UI AND UX

-Light, modern Material Design

-Clean spacing and readable typography

-Responsive layout

-User-friendly validation messages
+Provider with ChangeNotifier is used for state management.
+It handles loading states, error messages, and authentication logic across the application.

+USER INTERFACE

+The user interface follows light Material Design principles.
+It uses clean spacing, readable typography, and responsive layouts to ensure a smooth user experience across different screen sizes.

 PROJECT STRUCTURE

-lib/

-main.dart

-provider/

-auth_provider.dart

-screens/

-login_screen.dart

-registration_screen.dart

-thank_you_screen.dart

-widget/

-auth_widget.dart

-GETTING STARTED

-Install Flutter SDK

-Run the following commands:
+The project is organized into providers, screens, and reusable widgets.
+Authentication logic is separated from the UI to keep the code clean and maintainable.

+HOW TO RUN THE PROJECT

+Ensure Flutter SDK is installed on your system.
+Navigate to the project directory and run the following commands.

 flutter pub get
 flutter run